14 min read

 However, I’d been teaching myself the same hard lesson over and over again for years…

 Don’t risk wasting time or money building what you think people will want.
 Take the time to carefully identify your target customers and ask them what they need first.
-This is also a major component of what I teach in my flagship course, The Launch Formula.

 So, before I began investing time into building an email course to tie to this blog post, I personally emailed 25 of my subscribers, asking them to be in my early feedback group for this project.
 I gave them 3 options of potential free course topics for me to build and asked which one they wanted most.